syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Overview.md

 ---
 layout: post
 title:  grid widget for Syncfusion Essential ASP.NET Core
-description: Overview for grid
+description: Learn here more about Overview in Syncfusion Essential ASP.NET Core Grid Control, its elements, and more
 platform: aspnet-core
 control: grid
 documentation: ug
 ---
-# OverView
+# OverView in ASP.NET Core Grid

 The grid control for ASP.NET Core is an efficient display engine for tabular data.
 It will pull from a datasource, such as List of collections, OData web services, or DataManager and binding data fields to columns and displaying a column header to identify the field.
 It is a feature-rich control that provides extensive appearance customization options with support for grouped records.
 This grid is very useful for generating complex grid-based reports with rich formatting.
 Almost all the features in JS grid are applicable to grid in ASP.NET Core too.